ihuntenator/ansible-lab/README.md

-# ansible VM on Centos 7
+# ansible lab on Centos 7

+Lab to use for pluralsight course using ansible to manage docker stuff

+ * Centos 7 ansible VM
+ * Centos 7 docker VM

 ```
 vagrant plugin install vagrant-vbguest